 Whether you are a CEO, a king or just an ordinary man, Allah is very fair to you.
 Regardless of your position, status or religion, you are given 24 hours in a day – not a minute less or a minute more.
 But people are naturally greedy; they want maximum results in the least amount of time.
 Something for nothing.
 As a result, many organizations require their staff to multi-task, so they can get several jobs done by only paying one poor soul.

 The ability to multitask is considered an asset by many organisations as it can increase their profitability.
 Little do they know that by demanding your staff to multi-task, they’re holding their organizations back.
 As Muslims who hold a leadership position, we need to look at how Islam teaches us. regardless of what the management ‘Gurus’ are saying, is multi-tasking encouraged by Islam?
 Who else is best for us to follow other than the most influential man of all time?
-Rasulullah صلى الله عليه وسلم , however, he is always the last reference for us to refer to!
+Rasulullah صلى الله عليه وسلم , However, his life is always the last thing that we look at.

 The Most Influential Man Did Not Multi-Task.
 Why?